 WHAT ARE ALLERGY SHOTS & DROPS (IMMUNOTHERAPY)?

-Allergy shots and allergy drops prescribed by an allergy specialist are both forms of immunotherapy.
+Allergy shots and drops prescribed by an board-certified specialist are both forms of immunotherapy.
 Immunotherapy is the closest thing to an allergy cure.
 Allergens (pollen, mold, dust mite or pet dander) are injected into the arm or dropped under the tongue at gradually increasing doses to desensitize the body to those triggers.

-Both are well-proven to reduce nasal, eye, sinus and lung symptoms.
-Many shot patients reduce or even eliminate their medications, saving money in the long run.
+Both are proven to reduce nasal, eye, sinus and lung symptoms.
+Many shot patients reduce or even eliminate medications, saving money in the long run.
 Unlike medications, we treat the underlying cause and not just symptoms.
-If medications do not provide enough relief or you feel you are taking too many, immunotherapy may be for you.
+If medications do not provide relief or you feel you are taking too many, immunotherapy may be for you.

 Allergy shots are also available for severe allergic reactions to insect stings.
 In this case the goal is to reduce the risk of anaphylactic reactions to these insects.

-Allergy shots involve a 3-6 month buildup phase where injections are given 1-3 times per week followed by a maintenance phase where they are spaced to bi-weekly and eventually monthly.
+Allergy shots involve a 3-6 month buildup phase where injections are given 1-3 times per week followed by a maintenance phase where they space to bi-weekly and eventually monthly.
 Results are typically expected at maintenance though some patients benefit sooner.
 Maintenance continues for 3-5 years total, after which most patients retain long-term immunity.